[04:18] News Flashes: Coconut Oil is Pure Poison?

 Ben: That’s right.
 Why don’t we just continue down this coconut bandwagon with another thing that I consume frequently that’s got coconut in it?
 I didn’t realize how close I am to dying until I really started to think about this, but there is this stuff I have, typically after dinner.
 I mix myself up some of this and I actually put some drops of CBD in it and then I blend it.
 But it’s turmeric, ginger, reishi, lemon balm, turkey tail which is a mushroom, not the actual tail of a turkey, black pepper which allows you to absorb the turmeric better, acacia fiber, coconut milk, and cinnamon.
 And, they put all this stuff together and they call it Golden Milk.
 It’s made by this company called Organifi.
 Turmeric and reishi infused gold and it’s this gently dried superfood powder, I blend this up, again, I’ll add some CBD to it if I’m drinking it in the evening, this is the ultimate night time beverage.
 I also like to have crunchy, chewy things on my tea.
 I almost turn my tea into a smoothie.
 So I will occasionally sprinkle either cacao nibs or coconut flakes on top of it and it is amazing.

 Brock: It’s like a soup baby.

 Ben: Yeah.
 It’s like a soup, kind of, like a chunky soup.
 Now it sound disgusting.
 No, it’s actually really good.
 It’s Organifi Gold and you can get it for 25% off right now.
-You go to Organifi, that’s Organifi with an ‘I,’ organifi.com and use code GREENFIELD and you save 20% off of this amazing golden milk.
+You go to Organifi, that’s Organifi with an ‘I,’ organifi.com or bengreenfieldfitness.com/organifi and use the code there and you save 20% off of this amazing golden milk.